book-reports/publications/README.md

 │   ├── book1.pdf: Some description.
 │   └── book2.pdf: Some description.
 ├── documentations: Some description.
-│   └── doc1.pdf: Some description.
+│   └── git-documentation.pdf: This document contains some helpful commands to navigate git (setup, maintenance, diffs and conflicts, branches and tags).
 ├── papers
 │   ├── paper1.pdf: Some description.
 |   ├── paper2.pdf: Some description.